apache/sling-site/src/main/jbake/content/documentation/development/getting-and-building-sling.md

 * the bundle is installed in the local repository so future builds of the launchpad module will pick it up ( `install` goal )
 * the bundle is deployed in the running launchpad instance ( `sling:install` goal )

-### With M2Eclipse

-1. Make sure you're in the Java perspective (Menu: Window->Open Perspective)
-1. Menu: Run->Run Configurations...
-1. In the Run Configurationa dialog right-click on "Maven Build" and select "New"
-1. Change Name to "Build Sling"
-1. Click "Browse Workspace..." and select "sling-builder"
-1. Enter "clean install" in Goals
-1. Click on the JRE tab
-1. Enter "-Xmx256m \-XX:MaxPermSize=128m" in "VM arguments"
-1. Click Apply
-1. Click Run

-### Alternative setup in Eclipse without M2Eclipse plugin

-In the case that you do not want to use the M2Eclipse plugin there's another setup that lets you have the automatic build turned on:

-1. Checkout the whole sling trunk (with subversive or the subclipse plugin) from SVN to a single project
-1. Then manually add all `src/main/java` and `src/test/java` of the bundles to the project as source folders
-1. Add all required libraries to the build path
-1. Now you can build either in Eclipse or even better use "mvn clean install" on the command line

-If you use "mvn clean install" to build Sling be sure you have set MAVEN_OPTS to "-Xmx384m \-XX:PermSize=256m" otherwise you will probably get OutOfmemory errors.

 Congratulations \!
 You should now have a running Sling instance, that you can start playing around with.

 ## Further Tips and Tricks

 ### Debug Sling in Eclipse